7 Health Benefits Of Walnuts For Kids

 Walnut Benefits For Kids – An Overview

-Most pediatricians say that introducing allergens like tree nuts to babies before the age of one is not a good idea.
-Here are some important nutritional values of walnuts and the benefits as well.
+Most pediatricians say that introducing allergens like tree nuts to babies before the age of one is not a good idea because of its potential allergenic properties.
+Therefore, it is advised that walnuts be introduced to children after age one.
+You can start giving walnuts in small amounts in powdered or pureed form and monitor for any adverse reactions.
+If you see no allergic reactions, you can include walnuts safely in your child’s diet.
+Here are some essential nutritional values of walnuts and their benefits as well.

 Nutrient Value Of Walnuts